 Typically, the answer is no. Only the person renting the car can legally drive it and the paperwork you will sign usually indicates this.
 However, for an extra cost that comes out of your pocket, you can add other drivers, but you should definitely talk with the rental car provider about options.

 Is the insurance company required to provide a rental car for me?

 No, the insurance company does not have to provide a rental car for you.
 They have options including:

 - Providing a rental car — and then covering the expenses themselves so there is no out-of-pocket cost to you

 - Making you pay the rental car fees upfront — and then reimbursing you after you provide appropriate paperwork; can put a financial strain on your budget since rental cars can cost $60 to $100 or more per day and you might have the car for a week or so

 - Paying you a “loss per day” amount — this amount is the rate they can rent a car for, so in theory, you could rent a car for that amount also.
 However, many insurance companies will reimburse you for only the actual out-of-pocket costs that you have paid.

 Because each insurance company may handle rental car agreements differently, you should talk with the car rental company and insurance representative before renting a car on your own.

 As you can see obtaining a rental vehicle can be a confusing and difficult process at times.
 At Carr & Carr Attorneys, we work to make this process less stressful for you and your family.

-If you have been injured in a traffic accident that was not your fault, contact Carr & Carr Attorneys to see if we can help you determine what steps you need to take.
+If you have been injured in a traffic accident in Oklahoma City or Tulsa that was not your fault, contact Carr & Carr Attorneys to see if we can help you determine what steps you need to take.